OfficeDev/office-js-docs-pr/docs/outlook/authenticate-a-user-with-an-sso-token.md

 ## Enable modern authentication in your Microsoft 365 tenancy

 To use SSO with an Outlook add-in, you must enable Modern Authentication for the Microsoft 365 tenancy.
-For information about how to do this, see [Exchange Online: How to enable your tenant for modern authentication](https://social.technet.microsoft.com/wiki/contents/articles/32711.exchange-online-how-to-enable-your-tenant-for-modern-authentication.aspx).
+For information about how to do this, see [Enable or disable modern authentication for Outlook in Exchange Online](/exchange/clients-and-mobile-in-exchange-online/enable-or-disable-modern-authentication-in-exchange-online).

 ## Register your add-in